wnfs-wg/spec/spec/private-wnfs.md

 `resolveHashedLabel: Hash<NameAccumulator> -> (NameAccumulator, Array<Cid>)`

-The private file system is a pointer machine, where pointers MUST be hashes of namefilters.
-To resolve a namefilter hash, look up the hash in the HAMT.
-The resulting key-value pair MUST contain the full "expanded" namefilter and a list of at least one CID that points to encrypted private node headers or private nodes.
+The private file system is a pointer machine, where pointers MUST be hashes of name accumulators.
+To resolve a name accumulator hash, look it up in the HAMT.
+The resulting key-value pair contains the name accumulator hash preimage and a list of at least one CID that points to encrypted private node headers or private nodes.

 Looking up a namefilter hash in the HAMT works by splitting a hash into its nibbles.
 For example: a hash `0xf199a877d0...` MUST be split into the nibbles `0xf`, `0x1`, `0x9`, etc.